 Through these unique arts partnerships, De’Longhi has raised over £1 million for charity over the last decade and continues to support the arts on all levels.

-The winner of the De’Longhi Art Projects Artist Award for 2018 was Nilbar Gures, from Galerie Tanja Wagner.
+The winner of the De’Longhi Art Projects Artist Award for 2019 is Kimathi Donkor from Ed Cross Fine Art.

 Supported by De’Longhi